alphagov/government-service-design-manual/service-manual/technology/open-data.md

 ##Where to get help

 The team at [data.gov.uk](http://data.gov.uk) is a good first point of contact for help in understanding how to make your data open.
-You can get in touch with them through data.gov.uk
+You can get in touch with them through data.gov.uk.

 The [Open Data Institute](http://www.theodi.org/) can give you advice and training on how to open up your data.